dimag0g/nios_duino/README.md

 Additional libraries you'd like to use should be copied to your project folder.
-Then you'll have to update the Makefile to include new header files locatons to `ALT_INCLUDE_DIRS` and new rules to build the *.cpp files (which is done by right-clicking on your Eclipse project and selecting "Refresh").
+Then you'll have to update the Makefile to include new header files locatons to `ALT_INCLUDE_DIRS` and new rules to build the `*.cpp` files (which is done by right-clicking on your Eclipse project and selecting "Refresh").

-Unlike actual AVR chips, QSys components don't share pins with each other.
+Unlike actual AVR chips, Qsys components don't share pins with each other.
-This means you can use all the PIO pins and SPI/UART modules in parallel.
+This means you can use all the PIO/PWM/SPI/UART pins in parallel.
-There's also no need to e.g. configure the direction for SPI/UART pins.
+There's also no need to e.g. configure the direction for SPI/UART/PwM pins.
-Note that existing libraries may still assume that shared pins are used, and configure them accordingly.
+Note that existing libraries may still assume that shared pins are used, and configure random PIO pins in a way that would be required on AVR.
+This is usually not a problem, but it may have undesired side-effects in some cases.

 Digital pins are accessible by index, starting from 0.
 That is, `digitalWrite(0, LOW)` will set PIO pin 0 to LOW.
 Macros like `digitalPinToPort()` and `portOutputRegister()` are also provided, but remember to update port data types from `uint8_t` to `uint32_t`.

+PWM pins are separate from PIO pins (so `digitalWrite(pin, LOW)` doesn't stop the output started by `analogWrite(pin, duty_cycle)`).
+You will not be able to reconfigure PWM pins as inputs.
+If you need to output constant LOW/HIGH levels, use `analogWrite(pin, 0)` and `analogWrite(pin, 255)` respectively.

 ADC pins are continuously polled by the sequencer, and are accessible via `analogRead(pin)`, where `pin` corresponds to the index of the respective